amigocloud/python-amigocloud/README.rst

 ~~~~~~~~~~~~~~~~~~~~

 The websocket connection is started when the AmigoCloud object is
 instantiated, and it is closed when the object is destroyed.
+You always
+need to use a user token for websockets.

 Make sure to read `our help page about our websocket events <http://help.amigocloud.com/hc/en-us/articles/204246154>`__ before continue reading.